Are You Beautifully Equipped to Deal with A World That No Longer Exists?

 Data-driven decision-making has become somewhat of a buzzword as many leaders and organizations aim to be data-driven.
 It is when leaders use facts extracted from data and metrics to guide business decisions that support business goals rather than relying on experience, intuition, and stories alone.
 Data analytics provide leaders with new insights and understanding of how to transform their business.
 Using data enables organizations to optimize operations, reducing costs and increasing revenue.
 Cognitive and predictive analytics go one step further, allowing organizations to transform quickly during market changes.
 Embracing data-driven decision-making cuts through the haze that comes from relying on intuition.

-The past few years have made it abundantly clear that no one can predict the future with absolute certainty.
+The past few years have made it abundantly clear that no one can completely predict the future.
 Strategic foresight can offer some valuable insights when rethinking the future of leadership.

 “Skate to where the puck is going to be, not where it has been.”
 Wayne Gretzky

-Strategic foresight is a systemic view of change, considering not just the likely changes but all the possible potential changes.
-Strategic foresight aims not to predict the future but to to enable better decision-making and preparedness.
+Strategic foresight is a systemic view of change, considering all possible changes.
+It aims not to predict the future but to enable better decision-making and preparedness.

-Here are two practical steps to ignite strategic foresight about what you will need to be able to do that you can’t yet do:
+Here are two practical steps to extend strategic foresight about what you will need to be able to do that you can’t yet do:

-Step 1: First, get curious about potential challenges and opportunities facing your business over the next few years.
+Step 1: Get curious about potential challenges and opportunities facing your business over the next few years.
 Network with peers and colleagues.
 Do some of your investigating of business trends.
-It is easy to become narrowly focused on the work at hand and lose sight of where it is going.
-It is important in this first step to avoid narrowing in on any potential trend too soon.
+It is easy to focus narrowly on the work and lose sight of where it is going.
+It is essential in this first step to avoid narrowing in on any potential trend too soon.
 You may find it helpful to use the strength, weakness, opportunity, and threat (SWOT) analysis to categorize the trends you identify.
 When doing this assessment, don’t be overly optimistic or pessimistic, but focus on what is likely:

 Consider what poses the greatest opportunity and risk for the business?